Online Quote Call Now

 The timeline

-• Budget 2021 – Chancellor Rishi Sunak revealed that sailors will remain able to use red diesel in their vessels.
+• 2021 Budget – Chancellor Rishi Sunak revealed that sailors will remain able to use red diesel in their vessels.

-• Budget 2020 – Announced a wider reform to red diesel, with a consultation period that ran from 9 July 2020 to 1st October 2020.
+• 2020 Budget – Announced a wider reform to red diesel, with a consultation period that ran from 9 July 2020 to 1st October 2020.

 • 09.09.19 – The Government consulted on how it proposed to implement the court judgement by requiring private pleasure craft to use white diesel for propulsion.
-The consultation closed on 9 September 2019 and sought evidence of the impact this would have on diesel propelled craft users and the companies that supply diesel to them.
+The consultation closed on 9 September 2019 and sought evidence of the impact this would have on diesel-propelled craft users and the companies that supply diesel to them.

 • 05.03.19 – UK pleasure crafts permitted to use red diesel in Belgium throughout 2019